Code example

 # "batch_func_kwargs": {

-# 'num_cpus': 4 # number of processes for parallel processing to use with ray
+# 'n_jobs': 4 # number of parallel jobs for joblib

 # },